tidepool-org/blip/README.md

 $ npm run storybook
 ```

+For more about the use of React Storybook in this repo, see [use of React Storybook](http://developer.tidepool.io/viz/Storybook.html '@tidepool/viz docs: React Storybook').

 ### Running the tests

 To run the unit tests in [PhantomJS](http://phantomjs.org/ 'PhantomJS') (as they run on [Travis CI](https://travis-ci.org/ 'Travis CI')):